-In the Supplementary Documents Section, upload the following information where relevant:
+In the Supplementary Documents Section, upload the following:

-1. A list of Project Personnel and Partner Institutions (note: in collaborative proposals, the lead institution should provide this information for all participants):
+1. A list of Project Personnel and Partner Institutions (Note: In collaborative proposals, the lead organization should provide this information for all participants):

-Provide current, accurate information for all personnel and institutions involved in the project.
+Provide current, accurate information for all personnel and organizations involved in the project.
 NSF staff will use this information in the merit review process to manage reviewer selection.
-The list should include all Pls, Co-Pls, Senior Personnel, paid/unpaid Consultants or Collaborators, Subawardees, Postdocs, and project-level advisory committee members.
+The list must include all PIs, co-Pis, Senior Personnel, paid/unpaid Consultants or Collaborators, Subawardees, Postdocs, and project-level advisory committee members.
 This list should be numbered and include (in this order) Full name, Organization(s), and Role in the project, with each item separated by a semi-colon.
 Each person listed should start a new numbered line.
 For example:

-- 1. Mary Smith; XYZ University; PI - 2.
-John Jones; University of PQR; Senior Personnel - 3.
-Jane Brown; XYZ University; Postdoc - 4.
-Bob Adams; ABC Community College; Paid Consultant - 5.
-Susan White; DEF Corporation; Unpaid Collaborator - 6.
-Tim Green; ZZZ University; Subawardee - 2.
+- Mary Smith; XYZ University; PI - John Jones; University of PQR; Senior Personnel - Jane Brown; XYZ University; Postdoctoral Researcher - Bob Adams; ABC Community College; Paid Consultant - Susan White; DEF Corporation; Unpaid Collaborator - Tim Green; ZZZ University; Subawardee - 2.
 Collaboration Plans (if applicable; note: in collaborative proposals, the lead institution should provide this information for all participants):

-Since the success of collaborative research efforts are known to depend on thoughtful coordination mechanisms that regularly bring together the various participants of the project, all FoMR projects that include more than one investigator must include a Collaboration Plan of up to 2 pages.
+Since the success of collaborative research efforts are known to depend on thoughtful coordination mechanisms that regularly bring together the various participants of the project, all MLWiNS projects that include more than one investigator must include a Collaboration Plan of up to 2 pages.
 The length and degree of detail provided in the Collaboration Plan should be commensurate with the complexity of the proposed project.
-Where appropriate, the Collaboration Plan might include: 1) the specific roles of the project participants in all organizations involved; 2) information on how the project will be managed across all the investigators, institutions, and/or disciplines; 3) identification of the specific coordination mechanisms that will enable cross-investigator, cross-institution, and/or cross-discipline scientific integration (e.g., yearly workshops, graduate student exchanges, project meetings at conferences, use of videoconferences, software repositories, etc.); and 4) specific references to the budget line items that support collaboration and coordination mechanisms.
-If a FoMR project with more than one investigator does not include a Collaboration Plan of up to 2 pages, that proposal will be returned without review.
+Where appropriate, the Collaboration Plan might include: 1) the specific roles of the project participants in all organizations involved; 2) information on how the project will be managed across all the investigators, institutions, and/or disciplines; 3) identification of the specific coordination mechanisms that will enable cross-investigator, cross-institution, and/or cross-discipline scientific integration (e.g., yearly workshops, graduate student exchanges, project meetings at conferences, use of videoconferences, software repositories, etc.); and 4) specific investigator does not include a Collaboration Plan of up to 2 pages, that proposal will be returned without review.